ddev/ddev/README.md

 ## Roadmap

-Each DRUD product has a dedicated product owner, who serves as the primary advocate for customers and end-users when making decisions regaring the public roadmap.
+Each DRUD product has a dedicated product owner, who serves as the primary advocate for customers and end-users when making decisions regarding the public roadmap.
 For the [ddev roadmap](https://github.com/drud/ddev/wiki/roadmap), @rickmanelius is currently serving as the product owner.

 We use the longer-term roadmap to prioritize short-term sprints.
 Please review the [ddev roadmap](https://github.com/drud/ddev/wiki/roadmap) and [ddev issue queue](https://github.com/drud/ddev/issues) to see what's on the horizon.